pingcap/blog/tidb-cloud-introduces-developer-tier.md

 * Eliminate complex data migration - No data migration between transactional and analytical workloads by storing all data in a single database.
 * Run real-time analytical queries - Run real-time operational analytics queries with our hybrid transactional-analytical processing (HTAP) capabilities.

-TiDB has been growing for the past six years and is now deployed in production by over 1,500 companies worldwide.
-Open source since day one, TiDB has donated two projects to the Cloud Native Computing Foundation (CNCF) and currently has over 400 contributors to its [Github repository](https://github.com/pingcap/tidb).
+As an open source project from day one, TiDB has been growing for the past six years and is now deployed in production by over 1,500 companies worldwide.
+TiDB currently has almost 700 contributors to its [Github repository](https://github.com/pingcap/tidb), with two of its sibling projects, [TiKV](https://tikv.org) and [Chaos Mesh](https://https://chaos-mesh.org/), donated to the Cloud Native Computing Fundation (CNCF).

 ## Get Started Today